OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing: The Zak-OTFS Input-Output (I/O) Relation and Predictability in the Crystalline Regime

 \subsection{The Zak-OTFS I/O Relation for a Sampled System}

 The Zak-OTFS I/O relation (in the absence of AWGN) is presented in Section VI-C of Part I \cite{PartIpaper} (see also Table III in Part I).
+Fig.~\ref{figzakotfspaper2} illustrates Zak-OTFS transceiver processing as explained in the following.

-In Zak-OTFS, the frame duration is roughly an integer multiple $N$ of the delay period $\tau_p$, and the bandwidth is roughly an integer multiple $M$ of the Doppler period $\nu_p= 1/\tau_p$.
+In Zak-OTFS, the frame duration $T$ is roughly an integer multiple $N$ of the delay period $\tau_p$, and the bandwidth $B$ is roughly an integer multiple $M$ of the Doppler period $\nu_p= 1/\tau_p$.
 The information symbols are arranged as a 2-D array $x[k,l]$, $k=0,1,\cdots,M-1$, $l=0,1,\cdots, N-1$ and are encoded as a discrete DD domain information signal which is given by

 Being discrete DD domain signal means that $x_{_{\mbox{ {dd}}}}[k,l]$ is a quasi-periodic function on the information grid with period $M$ along the delay axis and period $N$ along the Doppler axis, i.e.,